techninja/cncserver/API.md

 ##### Usage Notes
  * Command items are parsed and run semi-asynchronously, with each being run as if an individual ReSTful request had been called, without the overhead.
- * Every command is run with `ignoreTimeout` set, so no need to include it in batch command data.
-If using the JS wrapper, this is done for you.
  * Detailed error catching is mostly non-existent, make sure your data is well formed and tested without batching before moving to batch submission.
  * Return data reporting is exceedingly minimal, so make sure you've